nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_UNSUPPORTED_PROTOCOL"></a>
 ### ERR_HTTP2_UNSUPPORTED_PROTOCOL

-Used when `http2.connect()` is passed a URL that uses any protocol other than `http:` or `https:`.
+`http2.connect()` was passed a URL that uses any protocol other than `http:` or `https:`.

 <a id="ERR_INDEX_OUT_OF_RANGE"></a>
 ### ERR_INDEX_OUT_OF_RANGE

-Used when a given index is out of the accepted range (e.g. negative offsets).
+A given index was out of the accepted range (e.g. negative offsets).

 <a id="ERR_INVALID_ARG_TYPE"></a>
 ### ERR_INVALID_ARG_TYPE

-Used generically to identify that an argument of the wrong type has been passed to a Node.js API.
+An argument of the wrong type was passed to a Node.js API.

 <a id="ERR_INVALID_ASYNC_ID"></a>
 ### ERR_INVALID_ASYNC_ID

-Used with `AsyncHooks` when an invalid `asyncId` or `triggerAsyncId` is passed.
+An invalid `asyncId` or `triggerAsyncId` was passed using `AsyncHooks`.
 An id less than -1 should never happen.

 <a id="ERR_INVALID_CALLBACK"></a>
 ### ERR_INVALID_CALLBACK

-Used generically to identify that a callback function is required and has not been provided to a Node.js API.
+A callback function was required but was not been provided to a Node.js API.

 <a id="ERR_INVALID_FILE_URL_HOST"></a>
 ### ERR_INVALID_FILE_URL_HOST

-Used when a Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encounters a file URL with an incompatible host.
-Currently, this situation can only occur on Unix-like systems, where only `localhost` or an empty host is supported.
+A Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encountered a file URL with an incompatible host.
+This situation can only occur on Unix-like systems where only `localhost` or an empty host is supported.

 <a id="ERR_INVALID_FILE_URL_PATH"></a>
 ### ERR_INVALID_FILE_URL_PATH

-Used when a Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encounters a file URL with an incompatible path.
+A Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encountered a file URL with an incompatible path.
 The exact semantics for determining whether a path can be used is platform-dependent.

 <a id="ERR_INVALID_HANDLE_TYPE"></a>
 ### ERR_INVALID_HANDLE_TYPE

-Used when an attempt is made to send an unsupported "handle" over an IPC communication channel to a child process.
+An attempt was made to send an unsupported "handle" over an IPC communication channel to a child process.
 See [`subprocess.send()`] and [`process.send()`] for more information.

 <a id="ERR_INVALID_OPT_VALUE"></a>
 ### ERR_INVALID_OPT_VALUE

-Used generically to identify when an invalid or unexpected value has been passed in an options object.
+An invalid or unexpected value was passed in an options object.

 <a id="ERR_INVALID_PERFORMANCE_MARK"></a>
 ### ERR_INVALID_PERFORMANCE_MARK

-Used by the Performance Timing API (`perf_hooks`) when a performance mark is invalid.
+While using the Performance Timing API (`perf_hooks`), a performance mark is invalid.

 <a id="ERR_INVALID_PROTOCOL"></a>
 ### ERR_INVALID_PROTOCOL

-Used when an invalid `options.protocol` is passed.
+An invalid `options.protocol` was passed.

 <a id="ERR_INVALID_SYNC_FORK_INPUT"></a>
 ### ERR_INVALID_SYNC_FORK_INPUT

-Used when a `Buffer`, `Uint8Array` or `string` is provided as stdio input to a synchronous fork.
+A `Buffer`, `Uint8Array` or `string` was provided as stdio input to a synchronous fork.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_INVALID_THIS"></a>
 ### ERR_INVALID_THIS

-Used generically to identify that a Node.js API function is called with an incompatible `this` value.
+A Node.js API function was called with an incompatible `this` value.

 Example: